cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-The preferred serialization always uses the shortest form of representing the argument ({{encoding}})); it also uses the shortest floating point encoding that preserves the value being encoded (see
+The preferred serialization always uses the shortest form of representing the argument ({{encoding}})); it also uses the shortest floating-point encoding that preserves the value being encoded (see
 {{numbers}}).
 Definite length encoding is preferred whenever the length is known at the time the serialization of the item starts.